Can Two Quantum Cheshire Cats Exchange Grins?

-The phenomenon of Quantum Chesire Cat can be realized by a scheme that is based on a Mach Zehnder interferometer, first presented in~Ref.\cite{Chesire}.
-A source sends a linearly polarized single photon towards a 50:50 beam-splitter $BS_1$ that channels the photon into a left and right path.
-Let $\ket{L}$ and $\ket{R}$ denote two orthogonal states representing the two possible paths taken by the photon, the left and the right arm, respectively.
-If the photon is initially in the horizontal polarization state $\ket{H}$, the photon after passing through the beam-splitter $BS_1$ can be prepared in the state
+{\it The Quantum Cheshire Cat.-} In 2013, Aharonov et. al.~\cite{Cheshire} proposed a thought experiment where it is possible to decouple a property of a system from the system itself.
+The thought experiment can be realized by a scheme that is based on a Mach-Zehnder interferometer and pertains to the separation of a photon from its circular polarization.
+To begin with, a source sends a linearly polarized single photon towards a 50:50 beam-splitter $BS_1$.
+Let us denote the left and the right paths of the photon, after passing the beam-splitter, as $\ket{L}$ and $\ket{R}$, respectively which are the two orthogonal states of the photon.
+If the photon, from the source, is initially in a horizontal polarization state $\ket{H}$, after passing through the beam-splitter $BS_1$ it goes to the state

-where the relative phase factor $i$ is picked up by the photon traveling through the left arm due to the reflection by the beam splitter.
-The postselection block, conducting the process of projective measurement and eventual postselection, comprises of a half-waveplate (HWP), a phase-shifter (PS), beam-splitter $BS_2$, a polarization beam-splitter (PBS) and three detectors $D_1$, $D_2$ and $D_3$.
-Let the postselected state be
+where the relative phase factor $i$ appears as the photon traveling through the left arm is reflected by the beam splitter.
+In the analysis of the Quantum Cheshire Cat, this state is used as the preselected state.
+A combination of a half-waveplate (HWP), a phase-shifter (PS), beam-splitter $BS_2$, a polarization beam-splitter (PBS) and three detectors $D_1$, $D_2$ and $D_3$ conducts the postselection.
+Let us call this the postselection block.
+The required postselected state to observe the Quantum Cheshire Cat phenomenon is given by

 where $\ket{V}$ refers to the vertical polarization state orthogonal to the initial polarization state $\ket{H}$.
-The HWP flips the polarization of the photon from $\ket{H}$ to $\ket{V}$ and vice-versa.
-The phase-shifter (PS) adds a phase factor of $i$ to the beam.
-The beam-splitter $BS_2$ is such that when a photon in the state $\frac{1}{\sqrt{2}}(\ket{L}+i\ket{R})$ is incident on it, the detector $D_2$ never clicks.
-In other words, in such cases, the photon always emerges towards the PBS.
-The PBS is chosen such that it always transmits the horizontal polarization $\ket{H}$ and always reflects the vertical polarization $\ket{V}$.
-The above arrangement thus ensures that only a state given by $\ket{\Psi_f}$, before it enters the postselection block, corresponds to the click of detector $D_1$.
+To appreciate how the postselection works, note that the HWP flips the polarization of the photon from $\ket{H}$ to $\ket{V}$ and vice-versa.
+The phase-shifter (PS) adds a phase factor of $i$ to the state of the photon passing through it.
+The beam-splitter $BS_2$ allows only a photon in the superposition state $\frac{1}{\sqrt{2}}(\ket{L}+i\ket{R})$ towards the PBS and never towards $D_2$.
+Next, the PBS always transmits the horizontal polarization $\ket{H}$ and always reflects the vertical polarization $\ket{V}$.
+Thus only if a state $\ket{\Psi_f}$ enters the postselection block, there is a click of detector $D_1$.
 Any clicking of the detectors $D_2$ or $D_3$ implies a different state entering the postselection block.
-Therefore, selecting the clicks of the detector $D_1$ alone and discarding all the others leads to the postselection onto the state $\ket{\Psi_f}$.
+Therefore, by selecting the clicks of the detector $D_1$ alone and discarding all the others, one can postselect the state $\ket{\Psi_f}$.